elijah-lueders/NLP/README.md

 This is a repo for the work I do for CS195 during Fall '23 semester at Drake.

 **Dependencies are managed with Poetry**
-To run locally you can start with:s
+To run locally you can start with:

 `poetry install`
 ***